dafny-lang/blog/_posts/2023-04-19-making-verification-compelling-visual-verification-feedback-for-dafny.markdown

 * **Compatibility with modes:** The icons should work both if the user triggers verification on save, or if verification is triggered each time users type something
 * **Context-awareness:** The icons should not just convey the verification status of a single line, but, where appropriate, they may also convey verification feedback about the surrounding context.
 * **Past-awareness:** Icons indicating ongoing computation should still display previous verification status, so that it is not lost.
-* **No ambiguity:** The icons should be simple, straightforward, and not be ambiguous when looked from the side of the field of vision, so that users can focus on their code.
+* **Clarity:** The icons should be simple, straightforward, and unambiguous even in users' peripheral vision, so that users can focus on their code.

 See below these icons in the current version of Dafny, on Visual Studio Code, when other gutter icon features are disabled.